AlphaSentra/alphasentra-core/README.md

 GEMINI_MODEL_NAME=gemini-2.5-pro
 </pre>

 You can select which Gemini model to use.
 By default, we are using gemini-2.5-pro.
-The following models are also available:
+The following model is also available:
 - gemini-2.5-flash – optimized for speed and efficiency
-- gemini-2.0-pro – balanced for reasoning and versatility
-- gemini-2.0-flash – lightweight, fast responses with lower cost

 ## AI Custom Prompts